Explore Blyth

 Frequently asked questions

-The UK's first offshore wind farm, the beach, the port, and a Northumberland coastal town with industrial heritage and sea views Roam surfaces the local businesses and hidden gems that make Blyth worth exploring.
+Blyth is a place in Northumberland known for the UK's first offshore wind farm, the beach, the port, and a Northumberland coastal town with industrial heritage and sea views.
+Blyth grew as a coal exporting port.
+The population is around 37,000.

-Yes — Roam is live in Blyth and across Northumberland.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Blyth and across Northumberland.
+It is available on iOS and Android.